About The Pathway

 Can I play The Pathway on this page?

 Yes.
-This The Pathway page keeps the fingering chart, 2/4 3/4 phrase layout, and C note center easy to follow while letting you switch between the supported ocarina, recorder, and tin whistle views.
+This The Pathway page keeps the fingering chart, 2/4 3/4 phrase layout, and C note center easy to follow while letting you switch between the supported instrument setups on the page.

-Which note view should I use for The Pathway?
+Should I use letter notes or numbered notes for The Pathway?

 Letter notes are the default view for faster reading, and numbered notes stay available as a backup option whenever you want a quick number-based cross-check.